EFTEC/example-php-editablegrid/README.md

 ![](docs/final.jpg)

-This example uses jQuery, Ajax and a library called Gijgo
+This example uses jQuery, Ajax and a library called Gijgo ( [https://github.com/atatanasov/gijgo](https://github.com/atatanasov/gijgo)  All of them are for free)